EENI Global Business School

 We Trust in Africa (Affordable Higher Education for Africans)

-International Trade and Business in the Central African Republic
+International Trade, Logistics and Business in the Central African Republic

 The Central African Republic: a country in economic transition.